ppsn2024/ppsn2024.github.io/_posts/2024-02-05-keynote-oliverschuetze.md

 image: /news/resources/2024-02-05-keynote-oliverschuetze/oliverschuetze-thumb.jpg
 ---

-We are very happy to announce Oliver Schütze (CINVESTAV-IPN, Mexico-City) as one of our keynoters for this year's edition of PPSN!
+We are very pleased to announce Oliver Schütze (CINVESTAV-IPN, Mexico-City) as one of our keynoters for this year's edition of PPSN!

 <!--more-->